Biases in Machine Learning Models: Understanding and Overcoming Them

 Real-Life Example: Amazon’s AI recruitment tool was found to favor male candidates over female ones.
 This bias arose because the system was trained on resumes submitted over a 10-year period, which were predominantly from men, reflecting the male-dominated tech industry.

 Impact: The implications of such biases are profound, as they can reinforce existing inequalities and result in discriminatory practices in hiring and various other sectors.
+Selection bias can cause a model to develop high bias or become a high bias model, leading to underfitting, or result in high variance, leading to overfitting.
+Achieving low bias and low variance is the goal for optimal model performance, but selection bias makes this difficult.
+Methods such as supervised learning and logistic regression are particularly sensitive to selection bias, as their effectiveness relies on representative, labeled data.
 It is essential to address these biases to promote fairness and equity.

 4. Structural Bias